 The Basics are 5 fun, simple and powerful ways that every parent can give every child a great start in life!
 We're choosing one Basic a month, sharing an overview here on the blog and other resources you don't want to miss through social media.

 Here are some resources that can help you on your journey:

-- Watch this short video for encouraging ways that real parents are doing Basic #1, "Maximize Love, Manage Stress" in everyday life.
-Click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.
+- Visit the “Count, Group and Compare” page and click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.